jant1012/DesignPatterns/README.md

     2. Bus
     3. Car

+## Behavioral-Design
+### State
+    /structuralPatterns/state
+    1. ComputerState
+    2. ComputerContext
+    3. Running
+    4. Sleeping
+    5. TurnedOff
+### Observer
+    /structuralPatterns/observer
+    1. Observer
+    2. Subject
+    3. Message
+    4. MessageSuscriberOne
+    5. MessageSuscriberTwo
+    6. MessageSuscriberThree
+    7. VideoPublisher
 ## Application

 To run this application you have to run the main class called Application.
 Once there you can see the menu where you have to select one option, 1.
-Creational designs, 2.
+Creational designs , 2.
 Structural designs and 3.
 Behavioral designs.

 After you has selected one option, you can see another menu and choice what pattern want to test.

     1.Application